chaudharyy-surajj/misinformation-heatmap/README.md

 4. Push to branch (`git push origin feature/enhancement`)
 5. Create Pull Request

+## 📸 Screenshots & Media

+Want to see the system in action?
+Check out our [Media Gallery](MEDIA.md) with screenshots, videos, and visual demonstrations of all features.

 ## 📝 License

 MIT License - see [LICENSE](LICENSE) file for details.

+## 🙏 Acknowledgments

+- **IndicBERT**: AI4Bharat for Indian language models
+- **News Sources**: 30+ Indian news outlets for real-time data
+- **Fact-Checkers**: Alt News, Boom Live, WebQoof for verification
+- **Open Source**: Built with FastAPI, scikit-learn, PyTorch, and more

 ---

 **🛡️ Built for combating misinformation in Indian media**

+**Made with ❤️ for a more informed India**